LucaJiang/lucajiang/README.md

 **LucaJiang/lucajiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 😁 I am a PhD student in Biostatistics from the City University of Hong Kong
+- 😁 I am a PhD candidate in Biostatistics from the City University of Hong Kong
 - 🌱 Undergraduate degree in Statistics from Sun Yat-sen University (SYSU)
 - 🔭 Master's degree in Data-Driven Modelling from the Hong Kong University of Science and Technology (HKUST)
 - 🤔 I’m looking for help with high-dimensional statistical inference
-- 💬 Ask me about machine learning or mathematics
+- 💬 Ask me about programming (not math)
 - 📫 How to reach me: jiangwx7[at]outlook.com or jiangwx7[at]qq.com
 - 😄 Welcome to visit my blog: [lucajiang.github.io/](https://lucajiang.github.io/)
 - ⚡ Fun fact: My favourite game is  *The Witcher 3: Wild Hunt*